 Teaching Peter va a Colombia

 During the novel, we used the Spanish Cuentos Youtube Playlist for additional cultural exploration and expansion.
-As always, I created a large Google slide show, with vocab, activities and discussion questions for each chapter.
-This not only helps to keep me organized from class to class, but from year to year.
-I posted this slide show, so students always have access to everything we do in class.
+As always, I created a large Google slide show, with vocab, activities, and discussion questions for each chapter.
+This not only helps to keep me organized from class to class but from year to year.
+I posted this slide show on Google Classroom, so students always have access to everything we do in class.

 Chapter 1 – Peter es un muchacho normal